 With his unit out sweating and crawling in the dirt, Jeff explains that they will resent him if he shows up neatly pressed.
 One soldier told him he was the dirtiest chaplain he's ever seen.
 Jeff considered it a compliment.

 With one glance at his badges, a serviceman or woman immediately knows Jeff's credentials; to most soldiers, those badges are the goal of their career.

 Sitting in his office at a drab metal desk, he points to the chaplain's badge with a cross on his shoulder.

 "When I stand before God He's not going to be impressed by this or this or this," indicating his other badges.
 "Right here [the cross that represents Jesus Christ] is all that is going to matter."

-"He is not looking for notoriety or acknowledgment of what he has done or where he is," says Gen. Joe Gray, past national director of Campus Crusade for Christ's Military Ministry.
+"He is not looking for notoriety or acknowledgment of what he has done or where he is," says Gen. Joe Gray, past national director of Cru's Military Ministry.
 "He wants to pass it on to someone else who will maybe go through the same experience."

 Once unwelcome, the publicity of the Black Hawk Down book and subsequent movie now provides Jeff opportunities to recount that experience and the message of Jesus Christ.

 With hundreds of requests, from churches and from Congress, Jeff takes advantage of this fleeting platform whenever possible.
 The urgency of Christ's message motivates him.